 - A manuscript describing a series of related patients/cases.
 This may represent patients with the same unusual/rare disease, complication, or atypical therapy and/or outcome.

-- Manuscript may be accompanied by a literature review
+- (Optional) Manuscript may be accompanied by a literature review

 - Author names: Author names should be listed below the article title followed by a superscript that corresponds to author information.